-The BOE seeks expert advice and input from examination stakeholders prior to making decisions that will affect the Uniform CPA Examination.
-Depending on the issue, the BOE may consult with state boards of accountancy, request recommendations from its committees, ask the AICPA Examinations staff to investigate issues, or seek the views of a broad spectrum of CPA Examination stakeholders and the profession as a whole.
+The BOE seeks expert advice and input from stakeholders prior to making decisions that will affect the Examination.
+Depending on the issue, the BOE may consult with state boards of accountancy, request recommendations from its committees, ask the AICPA Examinations Team to investigate issues, or seek the views of a broad spectrum of Examination stakeholders and the profession as a whole.

-The Content and Skill Specification Outlines (CSOs/SSOs) for the Uniform CPA Examination that are scheduled to be made effective on January 1, 2011 provide a good illustration of how the BOE involves numerous examination constituencies in its decisions and projects.
+The 2016 Practice Analysis Final Report for the Examination provides a good illustration of how the BOE involves numerous constituencies in its decisions and projects.

 The BOE Communication Outreach

-The BOE maintains open channels of communication with CPA Examination constituencies.
-With the advice of its State Board Committee, the BOE employs various means in its outreach, including announcements, exposure drafts, conference presentations, CPA Examination Forums, website materials, and published articles.
+The BOE maintains open channels of communication with Examination constituencies.
+The BOE employs various means in its outreach, including announcements, webcasts, exposure drafts, conference presentations, CPA Examination forums, website materials and published articles.